 If you need some design ideas before our initial meeting, be sure to check out our Pinterest page featuring the homes we built!

-We welcome you to bring to us any professionally drafted blue prints that you like, but we encourage clients to work with our in-house home designer.
+We welcome you to bring to us any blue prints that you like, but we encourage clients to work with a professional home designer or architect.
 To us, a custom home means having the design and details that are unique to your family's taste and needs.
-You can come to us with pictures, ideas and wants, and our home designer can create a custom set of plans just for you.
+You can come to us with pictures, ideas and wants, and work with us to create a custom set of plans just for you.
 We also have the ability to create a 3D model.
 This allows us to provide you with a better image of how the home will actually appear and catch any mistakes before construction begins.
 Accurate house plans guide the entire construction process.

 During our initial meeting, we will give you an idea packet to help you identify what you want and need in a home.
 This is a helpful tool when you begin working with our home designer to create custom plans.